This post may contain affiliate links. Read my full disclosure policy.

 - Thai Red Curry Paste (store-bought, I like this brand), more for spicier

-- Optional Garnishes: fresh basil (Thai basil is best!), pickled mustard Greens (traditional), crispy noodles, cilantro, bean sprouts, lime wedge, thinly sliced red onions or scallions.
+- Optional Garnishes: fresh basil (Thai basil is best!) or cilantro, pickled mustard Greens (traditional), crispy noodles, bean sprouts, lime wedge, thinly sliced red onions or scallions.

 Variations of Khao Soi

-- You can make this Thai Coconut Curry Noodle Soup vegan by using crispy tofu and vegan fish sauce, and swapping out veggie stock for the chicken stock.
+- You can make this Thai Coconut Curry Noodle Soup vegan by using crispy tofu and vegan fish sauce, and swap in veggie stock for the chicken stock.
 You can add more veggies to the broth.

-- You can make this chicken breast or chicken thighs
+- You can make this with chicken breast, chicken thighs or with shrimp.

-- Traditional Khao Soi is often topped with crispy noodles and pickled mustard greens as a garnish which you can pick up at Asian Markets.
+- Traditional Khao Soi is often topped with crispy noodles and pickled mustard greens, a garnish, which you can pick up at Asian Markets.
 The pickled mustard greens are especially nice here.

 - pickled mustard greens or stems (traditional)